 The AMBIT Project

 AMBIT is a multi-year research and evaluation project in sub-Saharan Africa launched in September 2018 and supported by the Bill & Melinda Gates Foundation, with a focus on South Africa, Malawi, and Zambia.
-It is being implemented by the Boston University School of Public Health in the U.S., the Health Economics and Epidemiology Research Office (HE2RO) in South Africa, and the Clinton Health Access Initiative (CHAI) in Zambia and Malawi.
-The project, launched in September 2018, includes data synthesis, data collection, data analysis, and modeling activities aimed at generating information for near- and long-term decision making and creating an approach and platform for ongoing evaluation.
-Activities will include literature reviews, analysis of retrospective data and implementation reports, cost estimates, surveys, modeling, and primary data collection and analysis.
+It is being implemented by the Health Economics and Epidemiology Research Office (HE2RO) in South Africa, the Boston University School of Public Health in the U.S., and the Clinton Health Access Initiative (CHAI) in Malawi and Zambia.
+The project includes data synthesis, data collection, data analysis, and modeling activities aimed at generating information for near- and long-term decision making and creating an approach and platform for ongoing evaluation.
+Activities include literature reviews, analysis of retrospective data and implementation reports, cost estimates, surveys, modeling, and primary data collection and analysis.
 Its overall goal is to evaluate the impact of DSD models for HIV treatment, including coverage, uptake, costs, and benefits for patients, providers, and health systems.
 The first phase of the project, AMBIT 1.0, was completed in 2022; we are now in the second phase, AMBIT 2.0.

 For all AMBIT publications, reports, and presentations, please visit our Resources page.